 Restricted net position represents resources subject to external restrictions, constitutional provisions or enabling legislation on how they can be used.
-The District's restricted net position increased \$25,630,536 or 76.9%, over the prior year.
-This increase comes from an increase in the restricted capital projects.
-The restricted capital projects increased due to the sale of \$30,185,000 in sales tax revenue bonds for the Phase II renovation of Senior High School.
-This project is expected to take approximately 40 months to complete and the bond proceeds are expected to be used to pay for expenses throughout the duration of the project.
+The District's restricted net position decreased \$2,867,141 or 4.9%, over the prior year.
+This decrease comes from a decline in the capital projects.
+Construction continues on Phase II renovation of Senior High School.
+This project is expected to take approximately 40 months to complete and the bond proceeds used to fund the project are expected to pay for expenses throughout the duration of the project.

-Unrestricted net position - the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation or other legal requirements - increased \$14,281,016 or 33.5%.
+Unrestricted net position - the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation or other legal requirements - increased \$7,041,719 or 24.9%.
 This increase in unrestricted net position was primarily a result of the changes in net pension activity.